YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 To use YottaDB/GT.M, at a minimum you need:

 - User documentation
-- To specifiy the location of YottaDB/GT.M on your computer, in the gtm_dist environment variable
+- To specify the location of YottaDB/GT.M on your computer, in the gtm_dist environment variable
-- To provide a search path for a YottaDB/GT.M process to routines - the gtmroutines environment variable and the $zroutines intrinsic special variable (or "ISV" - all ISVs are case insensitive, as are YottaDB/GT.M commands).
+- To provide a search path for a YottaDB/GT.M process to routines - the gtmroutines environment variable and the $zroutines intrinsic special variable (or "ISV" - all ISVs are case insensitive, as are YottaDB commands).
 - To map its global variables to database files - the gtmgbldir environment variable and the $zgbldir ISV point to a global directory file with the mapping.

 **User Documentation**

 YottaDB user documentation is organized into Manuals and Release Notes.
-Current YottaDB documentation is available on the YottaDB Documentation site.
-Go to the `YottaDB home page <https://yottadb.com>`_ and click on the Documentation tab under Resources.
+Current YottaDB documentation is available from the `YottaDB Documentation page <https://yottadb.com/resources/documentation/>`_.

-YottaDB documentation is organized into Manuals and Release Notes.

 - Each software release has accompanying Release Notes to document changes between that release and its immediate predecessor, as well as release-specific information such as Supported platforms.
-While a software release is frozen for all time, e.g., there will never be another YottaDB r1.10, we may update release notes from time to time to correct and clarify the information within.
+While a software release is frozen for all time, e.g., there will never be another YottaDB r1.10, release notes may be updated from time to time to correct and clarify the information within.
 - Manuals are published periodically.
 Within manuals with chapters, the content for each chapter is updated independently, reflecting information that is current as of the update date.
 Thus, in principle, release notes prior to the date that a chapter is updated are obsolete with regard to the content of that chapter.

 **Routines in the File System**

 Routines in YottaDB/GT.M are simply files in the file system; they do not reside in databases.
 You can edit routines from the YDB> prompt.
-Start YottaDB/GT.M and at the YDB> prompt, type zedit "greeting" and hit ENTER.
+Start YottaDB and at the YDB> prompt, type zedit "greeting" and hit ENTER.
 This starts the vi editor editing the source routine for ^greeting, /home/gtmuser/.fis-gtm/V6.2-000_x86_64/r/greeting.m.
-Use the five key sequence ESCAPE : q !
+Use the five key-sequence ESCAPE : q !
 ENTER to exit vi without changing the file.

 .. note::
   although vi always puts a newline at the end of your file; other editors may not.
 A YottaDB/GT.M program file should always end with a newline.

 The philosophy of YottaDB/GT.M is to focus on what it does well, providing a robust, scalable, transaction processing database and a compiler for the M language, and to leverage tools and capabilities of the underlying operating system for the rest.
 This is powerful because whenever there are enhancements to the underlying operating environment, YottaDB/GT.M can benefit from them.
-It can also be a little uncomfortable for M programmers migrating to YottaDB/GT.M, because traditional M implementations carry their environments around with them, like the shell on a snail's back.
+This can be a little uncomfortable for M programmers migrating to YottaDB/GT.M, because traditional M implementations carry their environments around with them.

 As you saw when executing M commands interactively, even though YottaDB/GT.M is a true compiler it still provides an interactive direct mode – YottaDB/GT.M simply compiles and executes each line.